spotlightpa/poor-richard/content/berks/2026-02-26-SPLSHAPIROBERKS0226.md

 “I&#39;ve taken this president to court 19 times \[as governor\], not lost a single case,” Shapiro said in a news conference after the meeting.
 “Part of the reason why we&#39;re so successful is we don&#39;t forecast all of it ahead of time.
 We dot our i&#39;s, we cross our t&#39;s.”

 Shapiro hosted the meeting at the Berks County Agricultural Center in Bern Township to privately speak with local commissioners and state representatives about the proposed facilities.
 He did not present any new information about the facilities during the news conference, but he said the common theme among the gathered elected officials was concern about the impact on local communities.

+{{<embed/newsletter button="Sign me up!" cta="Good Day, Berks is your daily dose of Berks County essentials.
+Be the first to know about important news, events, and more." preselect="berks">}}

 Tremont Township in Schuylkill County, where ICE has planned a 7,500-bed <a href="https://www.spotlightpa.org/berks/2026/02/ice-warehouse-immigration-berks-county-hamburg-plans-federal-government/">detention center</a>, for example, would run out of water within 24 hours of the facility opening and would need to triple its water capacity, Shapiro said.